-Following the National Maternity Review, the Maternity Transformation Programme was set up as an NHS programme with nine workstreams aiming to make wide-ranging improvements.
-The Maternity Transformation Programme seeks to achieve the vision set out in Better Births by bringing organisations together to lead and implement the change.
+Following the National Maternity Review the maternity transformation programme was set up as an NHS programme with nine work streams aiming to make wider ranging improvements.
+The maternity transformation programme seeks to achieve the vision set out in Better Births by bringing organisations together to lead and implement the change.
 We are leading on workstream seven, Harnessing Digital Technology.

 Harnessing Digital Technology workstream